Code-Institute-Submissions/dimitri-edel-workout-app/README.md

 ![Error deleting exercise](static/img/manual/errors/delete_exercise_2.jpg)

 **An error message is sent to the user**

+### Manual Testing Scenarios
+### Allauth
+- Registration works
+- Login works
+- Logout works

+#### Exercise List
+- New exercises can be created
+- Validation works
+- Deleting an exercise that is already in use yields an error message to the user
+- The exercise list only shows the exercises defined by the currently logged in user

+#### Create Workout(Start Workout)
+- Validation in the form works
+- The workout is created acurately and the selected exercise is added to the corresponding model(WorkoutExercise)

+#### Workout (Edit Workout)
+- Validation works
+- Adding new exercise works
+- Confirmation dialog for deleting works
+- Deleting works
+- Renaming works

+#### Exercise Sets
+This is where the actual logging of results happens
+- WakeLock works
+- Timer works properly
+- Validation not required (Fields are allowed to stay blank)
+- Deleting works (**intentionally** no confirm dialog)
+- Adding a new set works

+#### Workout List
+- The workout lists show up for different users correctly
+- The last workout shows up first (sorted by date)
+- The pagination works properly
+- The Confirm Delete Dialog works properly
+- The links for editting workouts work properly
+- The links for editting exercises in a given workout work properly
+#### Rerouting URL requests depnnding on user role
+- If admin signs in, they get redirected to admin-users page
+- If a user is **not** signed in, but the request a **URL** such as edit_workout/4 or something like this, they get redirected to the login page

 ## Bugs
 ### BUG-FIX # 1 (Not relevant anymore)